libmbd/libmbd/README.md

 [ctest --test-dir build]
 ```

-This installs the Libmbd shared library, C API header file,  high-level Fortran API module file, and Cmake package files, and optionally runs tests.
+This installs the libMBD shared library, C API header file,  high-level Fortran API module file, and Cmake package files, and optionally runs tests.

-### Pymbd
+### pyMBD

-Pymbd can be installed and updated using [Pip](https://pip.pypa.io/en/stable/quickstart/), but requires installed Libmbd as a dependency (see above).
+pyMBD can be installed and updated using [Pip](https://pip.pypa.io/en/stable/quickstart/), but requires installed libMBD as a dependency (see above).

 ```
 pip install pymbd
 ```

-To support Libmbd built with ScaLAPACK/MPI, the `mpi` extras is required, which installs `mpi4py` as an extra dependency.
-In this case one has to make sure that `mpi4py` is linked against the same MPI library as Libmbd (for instance by compiling both manually, or installing both via Conda-forge).
+To support libMBD built with ScaLAPACK/MPI, the `mpi` extras is required, which installs `mpi4py` as an extra dependency.
+In this case one has to make sure that `mpi4py` is linked against the same MPI library as libMBD (for instance by compiling both manually, or installing both via Conda-forge).

 ```
 pip install pymbd[mpi]
 ```

-If Libmbd is installed in a non-standard location, you can point Pymbd to it with
+If libMBD is installed in a non-standard location, you can point pyMBD to it with

 ```
-env LIBMBD_PREFIX=<path to Libmbd install prefix> pip install pymbd
+env LIBMBD_PREFIX=<path to libMBD install prefix> pip install pymbd
 ```

-If you don’t need the Fortran bindings in Pymbd, you can install it without the C extension, in which case `pymbd.fortran` becomes unimportable:
+If you don’t need the Fortran bindings in pyMBD, you can install it without the C extension, in which case `pymbd.fortran` becomes unimportable:

 ```
 env LIBMBD_PREFIX= pip install pymbd